nickstuaw/nsgwick-blog/content/about.md

 > As you live each day, so you craft your life.<br>
 > — Robin Sharma

-My hobbies largely consist of reading, running, [programming](https://www.github.com/nsgwick/), drawing, swimming, and cycling.
+My hobbies largely consist of reading, running, cycling, [programming](https://www.github.com/nsgwick/), drawing, and some swimming.
 I sometimes do photography and have quite a large portfolio of pictures on Instagram ([@n.w.\_pictures](https://www.instagram.com/n.w._pictures)).
 I keep my drawing Instagram account updated with scans of my latest drawings, and usually delete older drawings.
 You can check out my latest ones by following [@nick\_.\_art](https://www.instagram.com/nick_._art/).

 One more creative hobby of mine is occasional music production.
 I use [Ableton Live](https://www.ableton.com/en/live/) 10 Standard as my DAW and publish tracks on the music platforms as Glostrode ([Spotify artist page](https://open.spotify.com/artist/7errC26iwGliXFBlzXEgUu?si=0WZoMriCR7OCwrOlwYQn-A)).